Adarsha-gg/lending-staking/README.md

 2. Foundry/Solidity automatically creates a getter function for any storage variable in the contract.
 So if you want to get the ABI you could just put the variable name as function as get it as a normal getter.

+3. ALWAYS check the config files, there may be subtle things that may interfere with ur code that you'll never know.
+I found it by scrolling through discord so 🤷🏻‍♂️.

 Goodbye :)